JJJohan/YetAnotherRenderSandbox/README.md

 * Handle asset streaming - currently everything is loaded into a few big buffers with no cheap way to load new data in.
 * Possibly investigate replacing LZ4 compression with 'DirectStorage-like' GPU decompression during loading
 * Look at raytracing!
-* Use a proper build system (maybe CMake?) so that third-party dependencies aren't pre-compiled, which requires matching compiler versions to link.
-	* Probably add some sort of shader compilation build step in there as well to avoid having to manually run a PowerShell script to compile these when shaders are updated.
-	* Clean up the AVX2 requirements - make it a build option maybe, but don't hard-code it into the project.